-The following marine licences are for works that are either incomplete or which have not yet started:
+The following marine licences are for works that are either incomplete, ongoing or which have not yet started:

 - Licence L/2012/00366 granted 28 September 2012 for works commencing between 1 October 2012 and 31 May 2015 for the disposal of dredged material (licensed quantity 2,889,700 tonnes) from River Tees Channel, Berths and Frontages; Hartlepool Channel and docks and water area; and Seaton Channel basin and berths.
 The approved disposal site is Tees Bay A (TY160).
 This marine licence has now been superseded by Licence L2015/00427/1.
-Licence L2015/00427/1 was granted 30 December 2015 for maintenance dredging disposal.
-This is a 10-year licence commencing from 1 January 2016. - A deemed marine licence was included within the Sirius Minerals Harbour Facilities Order 2016, issued by the Secretary of State.
-The Order permits Sirius Minerals to carry out construction of a new quay, capital dredging and disposal and enhancement works in Bran Sands lagoon. - L/2012/00116 Tees Crossing Overhead Power Line Scheme, National Grid Electricity Transmission PLC.
+Licence L/2015/00427/1 was granted 30 December 2015 for maintenance dredging disposal and has been varied a number of times; the latest licence reference is L/2015/00427/6.
+This is a 10-year licence commencing from 1 January 2016. - A deemed marine licence was included within The York Potash Harbour Facilities Order 2016, issued by the Secretary of State (the scheme is now known as the Anglo American Harbour facilities project).
+The Order permits Anglo American to carry out construction of a new quay, capital dredging and disposal and enhancement works in Bran Sands lagoon. - L/2012/00116 Tees Crossing Overhead Power Line Scheme, National Grid Electricity Transmission PLC.
 The licence is for refurbishment the overhead line across the River Tees.
 A new overhead line route alignment was proposed.
 The licence end date is 15th April 2052. - L/2019/00220 Inter Terminals Jetty 1 upgrade, Inter Terminals Seal Sands Ltd. Top-side works to the existing infrastructure at Jetty 1 and Dolphin D, and a dredge of the riverbed (with associated disposal of dredged material) to extend the existing berth pocket downstream.
 The licence end date is 31st December 2022. - L/2017/00012/4 Able Seaton Port Berths, Holding Basin and Channel this licence replaced licence L/2012/00160/8.
 The objective of the works authorised by the licence (dredging to 6.5m CD with offshore disposal) is to improve access into Able Seaton Port.
 The licence end date is 1 March 2026. - L/2019/00328/1 Hartlepool approach channel.
 PDT has a marine licence to undertake a programme of works within and adjacent to the existing approach channel into Victoria Harbour, located to the immediate south of Hartlepool Headland.
 The consented works comprise offshore disposal of capital dredged material (required to deepen, realign, widen and extend the length of the existing approach channel), as well as the construction of an underwater retaining wall adjacent to Middleton Breakwater.
-The marine licence end date is 15th September 2026.
+The marine licence end date is 15th September 2026. - L/2020/00353/1 Teesside Gas Port.
+PDT has a marine licence to dispose of up to 92,000m3 of capital dredged material from the Tees estuary to the Tees Bay C offshore disposal site.
+The marine licence end date is 28th February 2024.